electrickery/pd-playground/GUI/README.md

 <p>GUI2 adds an outline and inlet and outlet drawing on the canvas.
 Most events are logged to the console.

 <p align="center"><img src="GUI2.png">

+<p>GUI3 is a simplified implementation of the comment object.
+It is as yet incomplete.

+<p>The original cocation of the Git repository is https://github.com/electrickery/pd-playground/tree/master/GUI

+<p>fjkraan@xs4all.nl, 2016-08-08